lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Services/Redis.md

 ### Monitoring Traffic

-The propably most useful command compared to memcached where you need to trace network traffic is the "MONITOR" command which will dump incoming commands in real time.
+The probably most useful command compared to memcached where you need to trace network traffic is the "MONITOR" command which will dump incoming commands in real time.